ayodejiayodele/github-developer-metrics/docs/organizations.md

 ## Transformation Steps

+Each of these steps represents a transformation applied to the data in the Power Query Editor.

 1. **Step 1**: `Source = Table.FromList(Text.Split(OrganizationList,","))` - This line sets the source of the data to be a table created from a list.
 The list is obtained by splitting the `OrganizationList` string at each comma.

 2. **Step 2**: `#"Renamed Columns" = Table.RenameColumns(Source,{{"Column1", "organization"}})` - This line renames the "Column1" column in the "Source" table to "organization".